-The question of whether the new relationship will succeed relates to what function it is playing in your relationship with your current partner.
-If you have the kind of primary relationship where you initially experienced a significant amount of time where you were mutually in love and satisfied with the relationship and then grew apart because of life stresses or conflict and you entered the affair to experience being in love again, this does not bode well for the long term success of the affair relationship.
+The question of whether the affair relationship will succeed relates to the question of what function it is playing in the relationship with the current spouse.
+If, at the outset of the marriage there was a significant amount of time during which the spouses were mutually in love and satisfied with each other, but then grew apart because of life stressors or conflict and an affair was sought to have the experience of being in love again, this does not bode well for the long term success of the affair relationship.
 That is because almost all relationships follow a predictable course of developmental stages, all at some point going through a period of disillusionment.
-If you can get through this difficult phase, you have the potential of entering into a mature, dependable and sustaining love based much more on reality and much less on romantic idealization.
+Working through this stage together allows for the potential of the development of a mature, dependable and sustaining love based much more on reality and much less on romantic idealization.
 If the disillusionment is instead dealt with by betraying the commitment that was made, then that individual still lacks the tools to navigate this stage which is waiting down the road in the new relationship.

 Affair Relationships That Have a Better Chance of Success

-If, however, your primary relationship/marriage was somehow “wrong” from the beginning; if one or both of you weren’t in love, if it was a marriage of convenience, or if it has been mostly miserable or abusive, if it was simply to escape loneliness or have children, that is a different story.
-You may not have been equipped at that time in your life to make an appropriate choice for a life partner.
-Admitting the reality of these situation is painful because you can still feel very attached (as distinct from connected) to this person and the idea of leaving can fill you with dread of the loss of a sense of security that is related to familiarity and a shared history and lifestyle.
+If, however, the marriage was somehow “wrong” from the beginning; if one or both weren’t in love, if it was a marriage of convenience, if it has been mostly miserable or abusive, or if it was simply to escape loneliness or have children, that is a different story.
+Admitting the reality of these situation can be painful because one can still feel very attached (as distinct from connected) to the spouse.
+The idea of leaving can fill one with the dread of the loss of a sense of security that is related to familiarity and a shared history and lifestyle.